Palestine solidarity campaign

 Reading and discussion group

-We invite you to join our 2-part participatory online session introducing Workers in Palestine’s ‘Organising toolkit for university workers for our University of Sheffield community.
+We ran a 2-part participatory online session in Jan/Feb 2025 introducing Workers in Palestine’s ‘Organising toolkit for university workers for our University of Sheffield community.
 In this current climate of shared precarity and uncertainty over job security, it’s more important than ever to build solidarities, networks of care and organising capacity.
-We seek ways to join up these efforts with ongoing struggles against UK university complicities in genocide and scholasticide in Palestine.
+We sought ways to join up these efforts with ongoing struggles against UK university complicities in genocide and scholasticide in Palestine.

 The organising toolkit was launched in 2024 by Workers in Palestine as a shareable resource for university campuses with examples of organising efforts from UK and USA-based universities.
 Both sessions will facilitate ways to collaboratively think through how we can use this toolkit.